alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 The talks themselves took place at the [François-Mitterrand site][fms], which was built in the 1990s.
-It's a rather charming site, framed by four right-angled shaped towers at each corner of the site.
+It's a rather charming set of buildings, framed by four right-angled shaped towers at each corner of the site.
-The base of the towers are joined by a rectangular building, and the centre of the rectangle is filled with a dense wooded area.
+The base of the towers are joined by a rectangular building, and the middle of the rectangle is filled with a dense wooded area.

 <figure>
   {%